nobnak/InstantBVH-Unity/README.md

-# Instant BVH based on k-ary heap for Unity
+# Instant BVH builder based on k-ary heap for Unity

 It builds a BVH (Bounding Volume hierarchy) on complete k-ary heap.